Introduction

 chmod 755 activemq

-7. For a binary snapshot, proceed to the Starting ActiveMQ section of this document.
+5. For a binary snapshot, proceed to the #Starting ActiveMQ Classic section of this document.

-8. If a source snapshot was downloaded perform steps 6 - 8 of the Unix Source Installation procedure.
+6. If a source snapshot was downloaded perform steps 6 - 8 of the #Unix Source Installation procedure.

-9. Proceed to the Testing the Installation section.
+7. Proceed to the #Testing the Installation section.

-There now follows instructions on how to run the ActiveMQ Message Broker.
+There now follows instructions on how to run the ActiveMQ Classic Message Broker.

 On Windows: